-- Attend orientation and welcome events. - Meet faculty and students and build your network. - Register for core classes and maintain a cumulative GPA of 3.0 or higher. - Meet with faculty mentors to discuss semester goals, courses, and progress. - Seek and apply to funding/employment opportunities. - Opportunities may come from the Canvas Center, faculty, other students, student organizations, independent research, etc. - Seek out conferences to attend and other professional development opportunities. - Consider taking a study abroad class or completing a certificate. - Participate in workshops and lectures offered by the SSW, including career development opportunities. - Join your local/online student organization. - Maintain an updated your resume at all times.
+- Attend orientation and welcome events.
+If you cannot attend, watch the recording. - Meet faculty and students and build your network. - Register for core classes and maintain a cumulative GPA of 3.0 or higher. - Meet with faculty mentors to discuss semester goals, courses, and progress. - Seek and apply to funding/employment opportunities.
+Opportunities may come from the Canvas Center, faculty, other students, student organizations, independent research, etc. - Seek out conferences to attend and other professional development opportunities. - Consider taking a study abroad class or completing a certificate. - Participate in workshops and lectures offered by the SSW, including career development opportunities. - Join your local/online student organization. - Maintain an updated your resume at all times.
+Connect with your student organizations and student leaders to help support your colleagues. - Join NASW and connect with our broader community.